 - It may also impact Breast Lift Surgery after pregnancy or Breast Reduction

-- Otoplasty and other corrective Plastic Surgery procedures may also be affected.
+- This may also affect Otoplasty and other corrective Plastic Surgery procedures.

 Reconstructive Plastic surgery patients have higher out of pocket costs.